Department of Neurosurgery Administrative Records

 Clerkship files cover the years 1973, 1976, 1979, and 1981 and are divided into two categories: personal assessments, arranged alphabetically by last name, and Ratings.
 The personal files generally include requests for credit, elective preference and evaluation forms, transcripts, applications, abstracting outlines, general correspondence, and a plethora of recommendations.
 Ratings consist of Course Rating Report Forms, completed for a spring quarter Neuroanatomy Lab.

-Clinical Statistics, spanning the years 1976-1984, are divided alphabetically into three categories and are arranged chronologically within each division.
+Clinical Statistics, span the years 1976-1984.
 Files not labeled by a sub-name consists of weekly, monthly, and yearly statistical reports, and also conference schedules and residency information.
 Northwestern Memorial Hospital files include residency information forms, analysis of hospital service, postoperative complications forms, resident schedules, and statistics for the hospital.
 The VA Lakeside files consist of weekly and monthly statistical reports, as well as complications reports.

 The Rotation (Residents) section covers the year 1978 and generally consists of correspondence between Dr. Anthony Raimondi, Chairperson, and Associate Dean Jacob Suker.
 Various memos and weekly and monthly statistical reports are also included.

-Student files, spanning the years 1979-1985 and arranged chronologically by date, include statistics, program change forms, surgery and surgical seminar schedules, evaluation and grade sheets, patient's progress notes, juniors student clerkship evaluations, and correspondence regarding student rotation.
+Student files, spanning the years 1979-1985, include statistics, program change forms, surgery and surgical seminar schedules, evaluation and grade sheets, patient's progress notes, juniors student clerkship evaluations, and correspondence regarding student rotation.

 The final category, Visiting Professors, is arranged into a miscellaneous folder, a payment folder, and folders arranged alphabetically by surname of the visiting professors.
 The Miscellaneous file consists of a dictation, a rough-draft schedule, correspondence, and a list of visiting professors from January 1983 to June 1983.
 Payments consist of documentation of the expenses of visiting professors.
 The remaining folders consist of documents regarding the plans of each visiting professor, invitation and acceptance letters, presentation announcements, itineraries, curriculum vitae, requisitions, travel expense reports, and general memos.